 Turn evaporation into water resilience for AI.

 AI data centers need water for cooling.
-WaterPearls suppress evaporation on the surrounding farms — in the field and on irrigation reservoirs — keeping that water in the basin — metered, independently verified and allocated to your facility through a 25-year Water Replenishment Infrastructure Agreement (WRIA™).
+WaterPearls suppress evaporation on the surrounding farms, in the field and on irrigation reservoirs, so that water stays in the basin.
+It is metered, independently verified and allocated to your facility through a 25-year Water Replenishment Infrastructure Agreement (WRIA™).

 01 Conserve Suppress evaporation